super1ha1/sourcesage-dev-test/README.md

 Real-time is preferred.

 You can write this application in whatever languages you prefer.
-For backend developers: We like Python, Erlang (but we really don't mind if you write it in other languages) For iOS and Android developers: Do you even have another choice?
+For Backend developers: We like Python, Erlang (but we really don't mind if you write it in other languages) For iOS and Android developers: Do you even have another choice?

+Things to look out:
+Using a frontend framework like angularjs would be a bonus Using a backend framework like flask would be a bonus We look out for maintainability of your code.

 You should fork this repository and put your work there.
 This exercise should take no longer than 2 days.
 However, you are not timed